-Williamson College allows students to access school computers in the library for research purposes and word processing capabilities.
-Online access to the college's Learning Management System (LMS) can also be accessed through library computers.
+Williamson College allows employees and students to access work stations and school computers in the library for research purposes, word processing capabilities, email, and access to the College's student management system (SMS) or learning management system (LMS).
 Additionally, these computers are used to administer testing services when needed.
-It is the students' responsibility to appropriately use the college's network and any hardware or software owned by the college.
-The college takes computer misconduct seriously and students found guilty of wrongdoing may be subject to sanctions.
+It is the user's responsibility to appropriately use the College's network and any hardware or software owned by the College.
+The College takes computer misconduct seriously and those found guilty of wrongdoing may be subject to disciplinary action and sanctions.

 Additionally, all students are required to have their own laptops per the school policy noted in the catalog.
-Students are informed of this policy during the admissions process.
+Students are informed of this policy during the Admissions process.

 The following information related to Computer Use and File Sharing appears in the Campus Safety Security report released annually by Williamson College.
-It related to violation of local, state, and/or federal law or College regulations, including but not limited to:
+Sanctions and disciplinary action may result in relation to violation of local, state, and/or federal law or College regulations, including but not limited to: